 In the Keldysh description, fermion fields reside along the time ($T$)-ordered or anti-time ($\bar{T}$)-ordered branches of the Keldysh contour \cite{Kamenev23}.
 We denote $T$- and $\bar{T}$-ordered replicated fermion fields as $\psi_{+,j}$ and $\psi_{-,\bar{k}}$, respectively, where $j,\bar{k} \in \{1,2,\ldots,R\}$ are the replica indices.
 The derivation of the effective theory implies the correspondence (see Sec.~\ref{sec:KDeriv})

 The entanglement dynamics of 1+1D non-interacting, monitored fermions are described by the PCM in Eq.~(\ref{eq:PCM}).
 This theory has a large SU($R$) $\times$ SU($R$) symmetry, corresponding to separate continuous replica rotations of the $T$ and $\bar{T}$-ordered fermions.
 This symmetry acts on the field $\hat{X}$ as left- and right-$\rSU(R)$ multiplications.
-In the usual Keldysh formulation for non-equilibrium quantum dynamics, fields are linked by cross-contour correlation functions that encode the distribution function $f(\varepsilon)$ \cite{Kamenev23}.
+In the usual Keldysh formulation for non-equilibrium quantum dynamics, fields are interlinked by cross-contour correlation functions that encode the distribution function $f(\varepsilon)$ \cite{Kamenev23}.
 A key simplification of the Keldysh formulation for fermion systems with quantum dynamics subject to measurements, such as the one under consideration, is that the fermion distribution function $f(\varepsilon)$ assumes an energy $\varepsilon$-independent value (equal to 1/2 at half-filling), formally equivalent to infinite temperature.
 This simplification occurs due to measurement-driven ``heating'' in a generic quantum trajectory \cite{Mirlin23}, and leads to the effective decoupling of the two contours, i.e.\ the almost total erasure of the initial condition.
-[Only the total particle number is remembered.)
+(Only the total particle number is remembered.)
 We demonstrate the heating effect for monitored, interacting fermions below in Sec.~\ref{sec:MIH}.
 Eq.~(\ref{eq:PCM}) applies to non-interacting monitored fermions at exactly half-filling.
 SU($R$) $\times$ SU($R$) symmetry (i.e, the decoupling of the two contour branches) is preserved away from half-filling as well; the only new feature is a modulation of the stiffness $\lambda$ by the dynamical density fluctuations in the U(1) sector [Eq.~(\ref{eq:U(1)})], as anticipated in Ref.~\cite{Ha2024}.
 This is demonstrated in Appendix \ref{app:ahf}.